 To assemble the individual cakes I cut the cake with a sushi mould, but you could use a cookie cutter.

-Top with the remaining slice of cake and dust with icing sugar.
-Remaining caramel sauce is for serving.
+- Top with the remaining slice of cake and dust with icing sugar.
+Serve with the caramel sauce.

 If I made this cake again I would make it in two smaller sandwich tins, and have one big dessert cake.
-The taste of the finished product is unbelievably “vanillery” and fruity.
-I thoroughly enjoyed eating it, but I would never make individual serves again.
+The taste of the finished product is unbelievably “vanilla-y” and fruity.
+I thoroughly enjoyed eating it, but I wouldn’t make the individual serves again.

 (I only made two individual cakes for the photo), the remainder I made one large cake.
 It was probably nicer to eat as everything stacks in well together.
 It was great as a cold dessert straight out of the fridge.

-So what do you think people… I have taken a huge poet license from Marions Invention Test, but the result were delicious.
+What do you think readers?
 Are you like me, and can’t stick to a recipe ever (even my own)?
 Or are you happy to give a recipe a go first time and make adjustments next time?
 I am curious, I hardly ever make a dish the same twice.